-Andreas Weber is a Senior Project Manager at adelphi in the areas of on energy management and energy technology, with a special focus on retail and wholesale trade, and tourism.
+Andreas Weber is a Senior Manager Energy at adelphi in the areas of on energy management and energy technology, with a special focus on retail and wholesale trade, and tourism.
 Creating dialogue and motivation are critical to his work.
 Through his considerable expertise and expansive network, Andreas brings together economic, political and civil society actors and further motivates businesses to participate in climate action through highlighting the potential of climate protection activities.
 As such, he is implementing new steps and generating momentum for sustainability and climate protection.

 Andreas Weber has accumulated more than thirteen years of work experience in the energy sector.
 Thus, he is highly skilled in the design and implementation of complex research and consulting projects; the development of strategies in the context of developing energy systems; the implementation of stakeholder dialogues; as well as the realisation of information sharing and motivation tools.
 Due to his extensive expertise, he manages national and European projects and advises federal and state ministries in Germany and Switzerland.

 On behalf of the Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU, Andreas is leading the “Climate Protection Policy Offensive“ for the Trade Association Germany (HDE).
 In particular, Andreas is tasked with organising those elements of the campaign pertaining to information, motivation, and networking.
 His substantial experience is further integrated into other energy efficiency projects.
 For instance, Andreas is working with the Fraunhofer ISE and other partners on the project synGHD – Synthetic Load Profiles for an Efficient Energy Supply Planning in Non-Residential Buildings.
 Additionally, he is investigating sustainability criteria in the tourism sector for the Federal Environment Agency.